Irrigation & Debridement and Incision & Drainage

 Typically the abscess cavity is not closed with sutures and is left to heal and close on its own.
 Depending on the circumstances, the abscess cavity may need to be packed with gauze and then a gauze dressing is applied.
 For more extensive abscesses that are deeper in the body (for example, ones that involve bones or joints), the skin wound may be closed and plastic drain holes inserted to allow any residual infection to drain out.
 In cases where the wound must be left open, negative pressure wound therapy (wound VAC) may be used to help the wound heal.

-How much time does it take to perform Incision & Drainage?
+How much time does it take to perform an incision & drainage procedure?

-A typical incision & drainage usually takes several minutes to perform.
+A typical incision & drainage procedure takes several minutes to perform.
 Sometimes it may take up to an hour.

-How long must patients stay in the hospital after an Incision & Drainage?
+How long must patients stay in the hospital after an incision & drainage procedure?

 In most cases, incision & drainage of a skin abscess would not require a patient to stay in the hospital.
 For more extensive, deeper infections, a patient may need to be hospitalized after the procedure.

-What are the benefits and risks of an Incision & Drainage?
+What are the benefits and risks of an incision & drainage procedure?

 The main benefit is the removal of the pus from the body, which will allow the body to heal while reducing symptoms such as pain, swelling and fever.
 Risks may include pain from the incision/ injection, bleeding, and spread of infection.